 With freelance marketing talent – you can start and stop – to fit your production – but with employees you can not.

 Sudden growth / demand in your market might be followed by intense price competition – with freelance resource – you can respond – profitably – to this.
-With large fixed pay roll, it will cost around £100k to restructure your business each time your market shifts.
+With fixed pay roll of 30+ staff, it will cost around £100k to restructure your business each time your market shifts.

-Do you want to set up future costs of £100k for restructuring?
+Do you want to set up future costs of £100k for restructuring, just as your market takes a dive?
 Obviously, not.

 All of this is leading to what companies will look like in the future.

 When I say ‘look like’ what I really mean is that as usual many companies will fail and what we will be left with are the successful businesses.
 These will be highly flexible businesses that have solved how to engage freelance talent and resource.

 The virtual businesses will be the agile businesses able to take advantage of opportunity with low cost of changing direction.

 It means, of course, the end of firms as we know it.
 Instead, we will join project teams, be given certain objectives and set on our way.

 The smart entrepreneur is preparing for this.
 Why?
 Well, watch what the big companies are doing – they are slowly laying off staff – first the IT department, then HR gets outsourced.
 Next up will be the marketing department.

 The shift is already taking place, wise entrepreneurs recognise this shift and are positioning themselves to take advantage.